 - Cloud Hosting is a network of data centers that allow customers to lease computing power and storage for web applications on demand.
 Amazon, Google, Microsoft, Digital Ocean, IBM, and Oracle run the most extensive cloud networks.

 WPEngine promises that your WordPress website will run efficiently as everything is tuned for that purpose.

 At the end of the day, it's not about what's best for everyone in general - it's about what's best for you and your specific needs.
 The features offered by this web hosting company are geared more towards WordPress website developers or high-traffic sites that want to avoid hosting problems.
 If that sounds like you, this is probably the better option for you.

 WPEngine's Startup plan costs $23 per month for a 12-month subscription and includes a single installation.
 It can handle around 25,000 visits per month.

 HostGator Web Hosting

-HostGator has been a reliable and affordable web hosting company since 2002.
+HostGator has been a reliable and affordable web host company since 2002.
 In 2012, they were acquired by Endurance International, which made them a sister company to other hosting companies such as Justhost, Bluehost and Hostmonster.